-- Interpretation services were available for patients who did not have English as a first language.
-We saw notices in the reception areas, including in languages other than English, informing patients this service was available.
-Patients were also told about multi-lingual staff who might be able to support them.
-Information leaflets were available in easy read formats, to help patients be involved in decisions about their care. - Patients told us through comment cards, that they felt listened to and supported by staff and had sufficient time during consultations to make an informed decision about the choice of treatment available to them. - For patients with learning disabilities or complex social needs family, carers or social workers were appropriately involved. - Staff communicated with people in a way that they could understand, for example, communication aids and easy read materials were available.
+- For patients not fluent in English the service had access to a telephone translation service and would use an online written translation programme if necessary.
+The service also had multi-lingual members of staff with a total of 12 languages spoken. - Patients told us through comment cards, that they felt listened to and supported by staff and had sufficient time during consultations to make an informed decision about the choice of treatment available to them. - For patients with learning disabilities or complex social needs family, carers or social workers were appropriately involved. - Staff communicated with people in a way that they could understand, for example, communication aids and easy read materials were available. - Patients were able to access their own clinical records at home via the services clinical records system.